 There are a few more things you can do to add an additional layer of protection from bad guests.

-On VRBO hosts can require guests to place a card on file in case they file a claim, pay a refundable damage deposit or pay for property damage protection.
+On VRBO, hosts can require guests to place a card on file in case they file a claim, pay a refundable damage deposit or pay for property damage protection.
 On Airbnb hosts can require a security deposit, setting an amount between $100 and $5,000.
 While damage deposits can go some way towards alleviating damage and loss to property and business caused by bad guests, they work better as a deterrent to bad guests who are liable to lose out on the deposit.
-(Learn everything you need to know about Airbnb damage deposits.)

 Installing noise monitoring technology inside your vacation rental will keep away guests who are looking to throw parties or ignore house rules playing music too loud.
 Make sure you mention it in your listing.
-We recommend NoiseAware, which alerts property managers when volumes in their rentals exceed reasonable levels, and Minut, which also detects motion, recognizes other alarms, and tracks temperature on top of monitoring noise.
-(To learn more, check out our guide on Smart Technology Hacks for Vacation Rentals.)
+NoiseAware, which alerts property managers when volumes in their rentals exceed reasonable levels, and Minut, which also detects motion, recognizes other alarms, and tracks temperature on top of monitoring noise, are popular options.